CityOfPhiladelphia/eng-interview/README.md

 1. Be sure to include input validation for your endpoints

 ## Time Constraint
-You should aim to spend 3-4 hours on this task and then send us waht you have, even if it's not all the way done.
+You should aim to spend 3-4 hours on this task and then send us what you have, even if it's not all the way done.

 ## Instructions